 Haldol (Haloperidol) Side Effects

-Tardive dyskinesia, a potentially irreversible disorder involving involuntary motor/muscle movements most often seen in the elderly female population.
-The tendency of the disorder to become irreversible is observably linked to the duration of treatment with Haldol and the cumulative dosages over time, but the disorder can also present after a relatively brief use of Haldol in treatment.
+Studies show that between 13% and 24% of patients on antipsychotic medications develop tardive dyskinesia.7,9 Tardive dyskinesia, a typically irreversible disorder involving involuntary motor/muscle movements is most often seen in the elderly female population.
+The duration of treatment with Haldol and the cumulative dosages over time are associated with TD, but the disorder can also present after a relatively brief use of Haldol in treatment.
 There is no known treatment for tardive dyskinesia, but the condition has sometimes been seen to remit after discontinuation of the medication.
-Involves facial tics, grimaces, lip-smacking, tongue rolling, etc.
+Involves involuntary facial tics, grimaces, lip-smacking, tongue rolling, etc.9

 NMS or neuroleptic muscular syndrome is a potentially fatal disorder involving acute renal failure, fever, muscle rigidity, tachycardia, catatonia, stupor, immobility, cardiac dysrhythmias, blood pressure fluctuations, and other symptoms.
 Should these signs present, the patient should be taken off the medication immediately in a controlled medical setting such as an ICU.1